Supervisor, District 1: Connie Chan

 Policy positions & priorities

 Supervisor Chan has stated that she would like to see changes in small business support, accountability in city governance, homelessness, transit, support for working families and energy infrastructure.
-In practice, Chan has been a member of the Board's progressive bloc and a key opponent of new housing development and transportation reform.
+In practice, Chan has been a member of the Board’s progressive bloc and a key opponent of new housing development and transportation reform.
 She has repeatedly introduced legislation designed to obstruct meaningful change in these areas, including her solo stand against all possible political compromise during the car-free JFK campaign.
+In 2025, Chan announced that she would run for Congress, seeking to replace Congresswoman Nancy Pelosi’s vacant seat.

 Housing

-And on the other side of the city, Chan voted against the construction of 495 units of new housing at 469 Stevenson Street in SOMA, a decision that sparked widespread outrage and triggered city-level investigations and state intervention.
+For example, within her own district, Chan has rejected developer proposals to create new housing at the Alexandria Theatre, at one point threatening to landmark the property for historic preservation.
+The slowly deteriorating property, which has sat vacant since 2004, was finally approved for development in 2025.
+On the other side of the city, Chan voted against the construction of 495 units of new housing at 469 Stevenson Street in SOMA, a decision that sparked widespread outrage and triggered city-level investigations and state intervention.

 Transportation

 Supervisor Chan has been a key opponent of attempts to provide car-free spaces for pedestrians and bicyclists.
-Chan's district includes portions of Golden Gate Park, so she has been a central figure in the car-free JFK debates, if a somewhat bewildering one.
+Chan’s district includes portions of Golden Gate Park, so she has been a central figure in the car-free JFK debates, if a somewhat bewildering one.
 JFK Drive was one of the most dangerous streets in San Francisco before Mayor London Breed temporarily closed the eastern span to provide more space for physical distancing and outdoor recreation during the COVID-19 pandemic.
 As pandemic restrictions began to lift, political and public consensus began to emerge around keeping the eastern span of JFK Drive closed to vehicular traffic.
-Keeping JFK car-free was overwhelmingly popular with San Franciscans, with 70% of SF Parks and Rec survey respondents in support, but the proposal was bitterly opposed by the De Young Museum--and by Supervisor Chan.
+Keeping JFK car-free was overwhelmingly popular with San Franciscans, with 70% of SF Parks and Rec survey respondents in support, but the proposal was bitterly opposed by the De Young Museum–and by Supervisor Chan.
 She ultimately introduced not one, but two alternative proposals, managing to confuse (and frustrate) nearly everyone involved by backtracking on how much of JFK Drive to close while also flatly refusing to compromise.
 Unsurprisingly, she voted against the Board of Supervisors resolution to keep JFK car-free, alongside Supervisors Shamann Walton, Ahsha Safaí and Aaron Peskin.
 The issue was finally settled at the ballot box in November of 2022, with 63.5% of voters choosing to keep car-free JFK.

 Supervisor Chan has also consistently supported the re-opening of Great Highway to cars on weekends.
 She was one of only two supervisors to vote against extending the weekend closures until 2025.
+In the wake of Upper Great Highway’s closure in March of 2025 and Supervisor Joel Engardio’s subsequent recall, Chan has announced that she will “explore a ballot measure” to re-open Upper Great Highway on weekdays.

 When it comes to public transit, Chan cites accessibility as a top concern.
-She voted in favor of a "Free MUNI" pilot program in 2021 aimed at restoring MUNI ridership levels, which plummeted during the pandemic.
+She voted in favor of a “Free MUNI” pilot program in 2021 aimed at restoring MUNI ridership levels, which plummeted during the pandemic.
 The proposal was opposed by MUNI agency leaders already caught between a looming budget deficit and their struggle to restore full service.
 Research suggests that a free MUNI pilot program would be largely ineffective without a stronger recovery in the downtown area.
 The measure was ultimately vetoed by Mayor Breed.
+Chan has generally been supportive of ballot measures to fund transportation infrastructure, including the $400million general obligation bond for SF transportation infrastructure projects and 2024’s Prop L, a proposed tax on ridesharing intended to fund MUNI.

 Support for Small Businesses